 Upon receiving a copy of your scores, CFRE International will notify you of your final certification determination.
 If you have been successful on the exam, you will receive your official certification letter and a certificate that is suitable for framing.
 If you were not successful, you will receive further instruction as to your options for proceeding.

 How is the CFRE examination scored?

-CFRE International is committed to offering a written examination that is comprehensive, that tests current fundraising practice, and that is valid and reliable.
-To that end, CFRE International continuously reviews and revises the CFRE examination.
+CFRE International offers a written examination that is comprehensive, tests current fundraising practice, and is valid and reliable.
+CFRE International continuously reviews and revises the CFRE examination.
 New forms of the exam are released approximately every eighteen (18) months.

-There are several series of reviews, checks and balances to be sure candidates are given the best and fairest examination possible.
-Several groups of current CFREs around the world volunteer their time to work with CFRE International’s professional testing agency, Pearson VUE, to assure a fair and credible examination.
+There are several series of reviews, checks, and balances to be sure candidates are given the best and fairest examination possible.
+Several groups of current CFREs around the world volunteer to work with CFRE International’s professional testing agency, Pearson VUE, to assure a fair and credible examination.